 Board and Staff

-Rebecca Bruhn uses her ability to see the bigger picture to develop pathways, inspired by natural cycles, which support new models for creative expression.
-She brings her skills in time management, team leadership, and passion for creative social change to SCAC.
+Rebecca Bruhn uses her ability to see the bigger picture, as inspired by natural cycles, to support new models for creative expression.
+She brings her skills in time management, team leadership, council facilitation and passion for creative social change to SCAC.

-Rebecca studied at Metalwerx School for Jewelry & Metal Arts, lapidary arts at MassArt and dance improvisation with Anna Halprin.
-She has trained at multiple Wilderness Survival Schools, interned with Paul Pitchford in the integrative healing arts and Five Element nutrition, and graduated from the Mindfulness Yoga & Meditation Training at Spirit Rock and the Moving Body & Spirit (dance leadership) training with Paula Byrne.
-Rebecca enjoys traveling, photography, writing poetry and up-cycling.
+Rebecca is currently training with The Ojai Foundation in the Way of Council.
+She has also studied at Metalwerx School for Jewelry & Metal Arts, lapidary arts at MassArt and dance improvisation with Anna Halprin.
+She has trained extensively at multiple Wilderness Survival Schools, interned with Paul Pitchford in the integrative healing arts/Five Element nutrition, and graduated from the Mindfulness Yoga & Meditation Training at Spirit Rock and the Moving Body & Spirit (dance leadership) training with Paula Byrne.

 Monica Zinda is mosaic artist and tile contractor, and serves on the planning commission for the city of Weed.
 She has created many public art mosaic installations throughout Siskiyou County and the State of California.

 “The formality of my architectural work and the adventure of the art form are simply two different aspects of my love for this medium; ceramic, stone and glass tile, crockery, metal and found objects.
 The ability to create beauty that my clients live with everyday is a blessing.”